Introductions and Links

 As well as the existing "pass" staff car parks, parks 9 and 7 (around DCN) are now allocated to NHS staff, as is the top storey of the parking beside RVB.
 Passes are available (via your clinical managers) for Westwoods and Fettes spaces, and the Village Hotel at the Crewe Road roundabout has offered its car park for NHS staff too.

-Parking along Carrington Road and other local streets is also available, and City of Edinburgh Council has currently suspended charges.
+Parking along Carrington Road and other local streets is also available; on-street parking charges were reintroduced in by City of Edinburgh Council on 22 June.

 RHSC / Central Parking